Skip to content

 Questions

-• Timing: using CUDA events API can you measure your GPU kernel execution, and compare how fast is your GPU computation compared to CPU computation?
+• Timing: using CUDA events API, can you measure your GPU kernel execution and compare how fast your GPU computation is compared to CPU computation?